-LPB cannot review or comment on proposals prior to deadline.
+LPB cannot review or comment on proposals prior to the deadline.
 We suggest that applicants have other filmmakers or mentors review the proposal for feedback prior to submitting to LPB.

 LPB does not automatically provide feedback to applicants on proposals not funded after the process has been completed.
-The producer must submit a written request for feedback after receiving their notification letter from LPB.
+The filmmaker must submit a written request for feedback after receiving their notification letter from LPB.

 WHERE CAN I FIND OUT ABOUT E&O INSURANCE AND CLOSED CAPTIONING?